Prince

 Sign O’ The Times

 Prior to the disbanding of The Revolution, Prince was working on two separate projects.
 The Revolution album, Dream Factory and a solo effort, Camille.
-Unlike the three previous band albums, Dream Factory included significant input from the band members and even featured a number of songs with lead vocals by Wendy and Lisa, while the Camille project saw Prince create a new persona primarily singing in a sped up, female-sounding voice.
+Unlike the three previous band albums, Dream Factory included significant input from the band members and even featured a number of songs with lead vocals by Wendy and Lisa, while the Camille project saw Prince create a new persona primarily singing in a sped up, higher pitched voice.
 With the dismissal of The Revolution, Prince consolidated material from both shelved albums, along with some new songs, into a three-LP album to be titled Crystal Ball.
-However, with the low sales of his previous two albums, Warner forced Prince to make the release a double album and Sign O’ The Times was released on March 31 1987.
+However, with the disappointing sales of his previous two albums, Warner were reluctant to release a three-disc album and told Prince to make the release a double album instead.
+This album became Sign O’ The Times, released in March 1987.

 The album peaked at #6 on the Billboard 200 albums chart.
 The first single, Sign O’ The Times, would chart at #3 on the Hot 100.
 The follow-up single, If I Was Your Girlfriend charted poorly at #67 on the Hot 100, but went to #12 on R&B chart.
 The third single, a duet with Sheena Easton, U Got The Look charted at #2 on the Hot 100, #11 on the R&B chart, and the final single I Could Never Take The Place Of Your Man finished at #10 on Hot 100 and #14 on the R&B chart.

 Despite the album receiving the greatest critical acclaim of any album in Prince’s career, including being named the top album of the year by the Pazz & Jop critics' poll, album sales steadily declined, although it eventually sold 3.2 million copies.
-In Europe however, it performed well and Prince promoted the album overseas with a lengthy tour.
-Putting together a new backing band from the remnants of The Revolution, Prince added bassist Levi Seacer, Jr., Boni Boyer on keyboards, and dancer/choreographer Cat Glover to go with new drummer Sheila E. and holdovers Miko Weaver, Dr. Fink, Eric Leeds, Atlanta Bliss, and 'the Bodyguards' (Jerome Benton, Wally Safford, and Greg Brooks) for the Sign O’ The Times Tour.
+In Europe however, it performed well and Prince promoted the album overseas with the 34-date Sign O’ The Times Tour, putting together a new backing and (colloquially referred to as The 87-89 Band), retaining Revolution" holdovers Dr. Fink, Miko Weaver, Eric Leeds, Atlanta Bliss and the (former) bodyguards (Wally Safford, and Greg Brooks), and adding Sheila E. on drums, Levi Seacer, Jr. on bass, Boni Boyer on keyboards, and replacing Jerome Benton with dancer/choreographer Cat Glover.

-The tour was a huge success overseas with Warner and Prince’s managers wanting to bring it to the U.S. to resuscitate sagging sales of Sign O’ The Times, however Prince balked at a full U.S. tour, as he was ready to produce a new album.
-A compromise was made where he filmed the last two nights of the tour to be released in movie theaters as a concert film.
-Unfortunately, the film quality was deemed sub-par and reshoots were performed at his Paisley Park studios.
+The tour was a success overseas with Warner and Prince’s management wanting to bring it to the U.S. to resuscitate lagging sales of Sign O’ The Times, however Prince balked at a full U.S. tour.
+A compromise was made where he filmed the last three nights of the tour to be released in movie theaters as a concert film.
+Unfortunately, the having not been shot with proper lighting for film, its quality was deemed sub-par and re-shoots were performed at his Paisley Park studios.
 The film Sign O’ The Times was released on November 20 1987.
 Much like the album, the film was critically praised, (at least more than the previous year’s Under The Cherry Moon) however its box office receipts were minimal and it quickly left theaters.

 Lovesexy

 The next album intended for release was to be “The Black Album”.
-More instrumental and funk and R&B themed than recent releases, “The Black Album” also saw Prince experiment with rap on the songs Bob George and Dead On It.
-Prince was set to release the album with a complete monochromatic black cover with only the catalog number printed, but at the last minute, even though 500,000 copies had been pressed, Prince had a spiritual epiphany that the album was evil and had the album recalled.
-(Although it would later be released by Warner Bros.. as a limited edition album in 1994.)
-Prince went back in the studio for eight weeks and recorded Lovesexy.
+More instrumental and funk and R&B themed than recent releases, “The Black Album” also saw Prince experiment with rap.
+Prince was set to release the album in December 1987 with a complete monochromatic black cover with only the catalog number (9-25677) printed, but at the last minute, Prince had a spiritual epiphany that the album was evil and had the album recalled, even though 500,000 copies had been pressed.
+In November 1994 the album would be released by Warner Bros. as a limited edition album.
+Prince went back in the studio and in a period of 8 weeks recorded the material of what would become his next album Lovesexy.

-Prince again took his post-Revolution backing band (minus 'the Bodyguards') on a three leg, 84 show Lovesexy Tour, that although, it played to huge crowds and were well received shows, financially lost money due to the expensive sets and props incorporated.
+With his nameless backing band (colloquially referred to as The 87-89 Band), minus 'the Bodyguards' Prince embarked on the Lovesexy Tour, with 77 dates in Europe, America and Japan, that, although it played to huge crowds and were well received shows, failed to make a net profit due to the expensive sets and props incorporated.

 Batman